Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 slip-of-belt

-Consider an open belt drive rotating in a clockwise direction, this rotating of the belt over the pulleys is assumed to be due to firm frictional grip between the belt and the pulleys.
+Consider an open belt drive rotating in a clockwise direction, this rotating of the belt over the pulleys is assumed to be due to a firm frictional grip between the belt and the pulleys.

 Therefore slip may be defined as the relative motion between the pulley and the belt in it.
-This reduces the velocity ratio and usually expressed in % and it is denoted by S.
+This reduces the velocity ratio and is usually expressed in % and it is denoted by S.

 Creep in Belts